 The integrated deployment model is being used in states such as Alaska and Hawaii to identify ways to reduce fossil fuel use and implement clean energy technology solutions, which can serve as a model for other locations with similar climates and energy challenges.
 Learn more about NREL's work with state and local governments.

 NREL is helping polar sites reduce their fossil fuel use, ensuring that solutions not only reduce the environmental impact of research stations, but also provide cost-effective and reliable energy supplies to support research needs in harsh climates.

 Through partnerships such as Energy Development in Island Nations, which includes Iceland, New Zealand, and the United States, NREL and DOE collaborate to support clean energy initiatives in places like the U.S. Virgin Islands to increase energy security and sustainability by reducing dependence on imported fossil fuels.
 Find out more about NREL's work with islands.

 Community Renewable Energy Deployment

 Creating jobs, reducing carbon emissions at the local level, and providing examples for replication are just some of the goals of the DOE Community Renewable Energy Deployment effort funded by the American Recovery and Reinvestment Act of 2009.
 Through a DOE grant, NREL is providing technical assistance on renewable energy technology planning and implementation for projects in five communities located in California, Colorado, Vermont, and Wisconsin.
-Learn more about NREL's work in cities and communities.
+Learn more about NREL's work in state and local governments.